zaidf/cloudflare-docs/products/stream/src/content/viewing-videos/securing-your-stream v2.md

 }
 ```

  Save these values as they won't be shown again.
 You will use these values later to generate the tokens.
+The pem and jwk fields are base64-encoded, you must decode them before using them (an example of this is shown in step 2).

  ### Step 2: Generate tokens using the key